everx-labs/ton-nfc-client/README.md

 This React native library is developed to handle communication of Android smartphones/iPhones with NFC TON Labs Security cards.
 It provides a useful API to work with all functionality (i.e. APDU commands) supported by NFC TON Labs Security card.

 For the case of iPhone you must have iOS version >= 13 and iPhone model >= 7.
+For the case of Android you should also check whether it supports NFC feature.

+Android native code of ton-nfc-client uses [TonNfcClientAndroid library](https://github.com/tonlabs/TonNfcClientAndroid) to handle all NFC stuff., and iOS native code of ton-nfc-client respectively uses [TonNfcClientSwift library](https://github.com/tonlabs/TonNfcClientSwift).

 ## Installation